Oahu Dream Weddings: Your Perfect Ceremony Guide

 All ceremonies are the same format and differ only in certain parts and wording (marriage or renewal).

-Note: Our ceremonies are not mushy, preachy, not a counseling session, do not include archaic wording or religious dogma, and the minister won't make like he's been your long time buddy.
+Note: Our ceremonies being non-denominational are not mushy, preachy, not a counseling session, do not include archaic wording or religious dogma, and the minister won't make like he knows you.
 Yup, we've seen it and it can be embarrassing.
 LOL.

 We do not have a set written ceremony or "canned" words to share.
-While all ceremonies share the same format, individual wording usually varies for each couple as it should.
+While all ceremonies share the same format, individual wording is personalized to the couple by the minister and consequently, varies for each couple.
 Also, each of our officiates have their own proprietary ceremony.

 All ceremonies start with the blowing of the conch shell (if selected) followed by a short introduction, a few words about marriage, love, and/or commitment.

-There will be the required affirmation of intent, the "I do's", which legally must be asked by the officiate.
+There will be the required affirmation of intent, the "I do's", which legally must be asked by the officiate if a marriage ceremony.

 Next the exchange of rings with an affirmation of commitment followed by a lei presentation and the exchange of any personal sentiments (if desired).

-The decorative certificate and marriage license (if any) are signed and the minister is done.
+The minister supplied decorative certificate and marriage license (if marriage) are signed and the minister is done.

-Without and other ceremony inclusions, this all takes up to about 12-15 minutes and the rest of your time will be spent doing photos or any other post ceremony extras ordered.
+Without anyother ceremony inclusions, this all takes up to about 12-15 minutes and the rest of your time will be spent doing photos or any other post ceremony extras ordered.

 What Happens on Wedding Day?

-Note: If you arrive late OR are not ready to proceed at the time scheduled to meet us, your ceremony may be shortened or happen not at all.
+- If you arrive late OR are not ready to proceed at the time scheduled to meet us, your ceremony may be shortened or happen not at all if very late if the minister has another ceremony to follow.
+Note: All ceremonies for all companies are usually scheduled in 1 hour time slots.

 - We'll be waiting for you at the designated "meet spot" indicated in our written instructions and Google map we'll email to you.